 In response to my experiences with “Zentangle” art, I took up the art of embroidery.
 Previous to my experiences with “Zentangle”, a majority of my art making was very fluid, loose paintings with acrylic paint or drawings using oil pastels.
 I had never committed to making art with a pen or pencil, because I hated the idea of making something so hard and concrete.
 Once I started to experiment with it though, I started to find a new love for concrete images.
-So when I decided to try embroidery, because thread is not easily moved or erased if you decide that you don’t like it later on.
+So when I decided to try embroidery, I found it was similar to Zentangle art because thread is not easily moved or erased, if you decide that you don’t like it later on.
 I created a couple different styles of embroidery pieces, including different quotes, which are super concrete.
 In the end, I learned a lot about myself and my skills regarding concrete drawings and art making.
 I think this experience with “Zentangle” has really expanded my art making skills and has really opened my eyes to other ways of thinking.
 I also found embroidery to be very therapeutic because it requires a certain amount of focus and flow-like state as well.
 I always become fully engrossed in each piece.
 I included photos of the first two embroidery pieces that I ever made, as you can see in Figures 3 and 4 below.